grame-cncm/faustdoc/src/tutorials/basic-osc.md

 ```
 <!-- /faust-run -->

-* This synth can be controlled with a midi keyboard.
+* This synth can be controlled with a MIDI keyboard.

 ## Turn it Into an Android App